 Journal article

-How phosphorylation influences E1 subunit pyruvate dehydrogenase : A computational study
+How phosphorylation influences E1 subunit pyruvate dehydrogenase : a computational study

 • Sgrignani, Jacopo Institute for Research in Biomedicine (IRB), Faculty of Biomedical Sciences, Università della Svizzera italiana, Switzerland - Swiss Institute of Bioinformatics, Lausanne, Switzerland